core-wg/resource-directory/draft-ietf-core-resource-directory.md

   d :=
   : Sector (optional).
 The sector to which this endpoint belongs.
     When this parameter is not present, the
-    RD MAY associate the endpoint with a configured default sector or leave it empty.
+    RD MAY associate the endpoint with a configured default sector (possibly based on the endpoint's authorization)
+    or leave it empty.

     The sector is encoded like the ep parameter, and is limited to 63 UTF-8 encoded bytes as well.

-    The endpoint name and sector name are not set when one or both are set in an accompanying authorization token.

   lt :=
   : Lifetime (optional).
 Lifetime of the registration in seconds.
 Range of 1-4294967295.